KhronosGroup/Vulkan-Profiles/OVERVIEW.md

 * `description` - Required.
 The description of the profile.
 * `contributors` - Required.
 The list of contributors of the profile.
 * `history` - Required.
 The version history of the profile file.
+* `profiles` - Optional.
+The list of profiles required by the profile.
 * `capabilities` - Required.
 The list of capability sets that can be referenced by a profile.
 * `fallback` - Optional.
 The list of profiles recommended if the checked profile is not supported by the platform.